PeterK78/Z2X-Programmer/README.md

 User-friendliness is supported with the following functions:

 * The user interface can switch to dark mode
+* The user interface language is available in German and English
 * A search function helps you to find the functions you need
-* Comprehensible descriptions are available for many configuration options

 ## Supported Decoder Manufacturers
 Z2X-Programmer is universal and not limited to a specific decoder manufacturer.
 The application offers a wide range of configuration options that are available for all decoders.
 Which configuration options are used by a decoder is defined in a decoder specification file.
 The following decoder specification files are currently available: